ualib/docs.ualib.org/src/Base/Algebras/Basic.lagda.rst

 proofs <https://ualib.github.io/agda-algebras/Equality.Truncation.html#uniqueness-of-identity-proofs>`__
 if and only if necessary.

+.. _base-algebras-algebras-as-record-types:

 Algebras as record types
 ^^^^^^^^^^^^^^^^^^^^^^^^

 A popular way to represent algebraic structures in type theory is with record types.
-The Sigma type defined above provides an equivalent alternative that we happen to prefer and we use it throughout the library, both for consistency and because of its direct connection to the existential quantifier of logic.
+The Sigma type defined above provides an alternative that morally equivalent, but technically distinct; in particular, in Agda_, equality of inhabitants of a record type is handled differently than equality of inhabitants of a Sigma type.

+%%% LEFT OFF HERE %%%

+Sigma types have the advantage of reflecting the existential quantifier of logic.
 Recall that the type ``Σ x ꞉ X , P x`` represents the proposition, “there exists ``x`` in ``X`` such that ``P x`` holds;” in symbols, ``∃ x ∈ X , P x``.
 Indeed, an inhabitant of ``Σ x ꞉ X , P x`` is a pair ``(x , p)`` such that ``x`` inhabits ``X`` and ``p`` is a proof of ``P x``.
 In other terms, the pair